hostettler/blog/_posts/2019-02-17-microservice-architecture-part-1.markdown

 [INFO] ------------------------------------------------------------------------
 " %}

-All the docker images for the micro-services have been created.
+All the docker images for the microservices have been created.
 Let's double check:
 {% highlight bash %}
 $ docker image ls | grep unige
 {% endhighlight %}